 Lisa Aziz-Zadeh PhD

-Associate Professor, affiliated with the Brain and Creativity Institute at the USC Dana and David Dornsife College of Letters, Arts and Sciences
+Associate Professor, joint appointment with the Department of Psychology at the USC Dana and David Dornsife College of Letters, Arts and Sciences

 Room: MC 2520